 Not only are dresses versatile and classy, but they have the lengthening effect much needed by short girls.
 Because of its continuous patterns of fabrics, dresses can create the illusion of height.

-If you are wondering what the best dresses are for short women, here’s my list of must have dresses if you are petite!
+Below is my list of must have dresses if you are petite!

 Fit and Flare Dresses